 - Product volume

-- The presence of allergens (if yes, specify in detail)
+- The presence of allergens (if so, specify in detail)

 - Use-by date